MeisterProepper/multirate-fir-filterbank-hls/README.md

-# Multi-rate filters in high-level synthesis (HLS)
+# Multi-Rate Filters in High-Level Synthesis (HLS)
-This project investigates various implementation strategies for a multi-rate filter within high-level synthesis (HLS).
+This project explores different implementation strategies for both classical (single-rate) FIR filters and multi-rate FIR systems using High-Level Synthesis (HLS).
-The aim is to analyse the effects of different optimisation approaches and architectural decisions on the synthesis results, latency and resource utilisation.
+The goal is to analyse how optimisation techniques and architectural decisions influence synthesis results, in particular latency, resource utilisation, and overall implementation efficiency.

 ![Filter](images/DEC_KERNEL_INT.png)

 ## Objective

+The objectives of this project are:
-- Implementation of a multi-rate filter entirely in HLS
+- To implement classical FIR filters and a complete multi-rate filter chain entirely in HLS.
-- Comparison of different implementation strategies (standard code, optimisation, IP blocks)
-- Investigation of the influence of pipelining, loop optimisation and filter partitioning on the synthesis results
+- To compare different implementation strategies, including baseline DSP code, HLS-optimised versions, and variants using HLS-specific constructs (e.g., SRLs, pipelining pragmas, loop transformations).
+- To analyse how optimisation techniques and architectural choices (pipelining, loop restructuring, filter partitioning) affect synthesis results, latency, and resource utilisation.

 ## Technical parameters